 How PiYo Works

-Sequential poses and movements are stacked one after the next, so you are constantly upping your game in each session.
+Sequential poses and movements are stacked one after the next in a PiYo work out, so you are constantly upping your game in each session.
 Planks, lunges, squats, and core work are just a few of the successive exercises that get your motor revved so you’re strengthening muscles both big and small throughout your entire body throughout the workout.

 By working in and out of these exercises and movements, you are constantly building strength using your own body’s weight as resistance (see, Pilates?).
 If you’re ready for it, you can also use light hand weights to increase the amount of strength building.
 But, the idea is that you’re working to tone your muscles with PiYo, not bulk up!